Emualluig/Phonemote/README.md

 # Phonemote
  Control desktop applications from your phone

+### Current status

+Development will continue as soon as I have more free time since I really enjoy this project.

 Phonemote is currently in very early development.

-Phonemote currently works only with PowerPoint in a limit capacity.
+Many features

+Currently PhonemoteMobile and PhonemoteDesktop can connect to eachother by scanning a single QR code.

+PhonemoteMobile currently only has the 'next' button implemented for slideshows.

+### PhonemoteDesktop vs PhonemoteMobile

 There are two parts of Phonemote.
  - PhonemoteDesktop which interops with many different desktop programs (Backend in C#, frontend in HTML+JS+CSS).